Know Your Net Worth and Your HDL/LDL

 The article states, “A $1,000 increase (in Canadian dollars) in lottery prize money caused a 2.4 percent rise in bankruptcies among those immediate neighbors over the next two years.
 The balance sheets that bankruptcy filers must submit also show that people who lived near big lottery winners had larger holdings of visible assets like cars, motorcycles and houses, suggesting that their conspicuous consumption may have been what got them into trouble.
 The larger the lottery winnings, the higher the value of housing and vehicle assets for the bankrupt neighbors.”

-Know What You Earn, Own, & Owe
+Your Financial Wellness Checkup – Know What You Earn, Own, & Owe

 Look at your spending and make the gap between your net earnings and spending as wide as possible.
 Use the difference to eliminate debt and/or increase savings.
 Chatzky recommends a debt-to-income ratio of 36% or less.
-If yours is higher look at your expenses and see where you might be able to cut back.
+If your ratio is higher look at your expenses and see where you might be able to cut back.

 Add up the value of what you own and subtract what you owe to learn your financial net worth.
 The value of your assets should increase, and a number of your liabilities need to trend down, thereby increasing your net worth.
 A smart goal is to eliminate debts as soon as possible but especially before entering retirement.